 The Charter School shall ensure that all Charter School computers with Internet access have a technology protection measure that blocks or filters Internet access to websites that have no educational purpose and/or contain visual depictions that are obscene, constitute child pornography, or that are harmful to minors.
 While the Charter School is able exercise reasonable control over content created and purchased by the Charter School, it has limited control over content accessed via the internet and no filtering system is 100% effective.
 Neither the Charter School nor its staff shall be responsible for the failure of any technology protection measures, violations of copyright restrictions, or user mistakes or negligence.

 To reinforce these measures, the Principal or designee shall implement rules and procedures designed to restrict students' access to harmful or inappropriate matter on the Internet and to ensure that students do not engage in unauthorized or unlawful online activities.
 Staff shall supervise students while they are using online services including website browsing, email use, chat room participation and other forms of electronic communications and may have teacher aides, student aides, and volunteers assist in this supervision.
 Such a mechanism may lead to the violation of this Policy, the appropriate disciplinary code or the law.
-Monitoring is aimed to protect minors from accessing inappropriate matter, as well as help enforce this policy, on the Internet, as determined by the school board, local educational agency or other related authority. reserves the right to monitor other users' online activities, and to access review, copy, store or delete any electronic communications or files and disclose them to others as it deems necessary.
+Monitoring is aimed to protect minors from accessing inappropriate matter, as well as help enforce this policy, on the Internet, as determined by the school board, local educational agency or other related authority.
+LALPA reserves the right to monitor other users' online activities, and to access review, copy, store or delete any electronic communications or files and disclose them to others as it deems necessary.
 A parent/ legal guardian must supervise the student's use of the Account or Internet at all times outside of school and is completely responsible for monitoring the use.

 The Principal or designee also shall establish regulations to address the safety and security of students and student information when using email, chat rooms, and other forms of direct electronic communication.